This is where to start as a Sport Pilot and learn to fly in Light Sport Aircraft (LSA) at Sport Aviation Center with Paul Hamilton.

 The most important decision you start out with is determining what type of flying fits your lifestyle and what type of aircraft will do it for you.

 You must evaluate your situation with factors of cost, ease of flying, athletic ability, portability, storage, location, aircraft speeds, and previous aviation experience.
 The trike is more like riding a motorcycle, the airplane is more like riding in a car.
 Generally, if you want to go great distances and travel you would choose an airplane.
-If you want to feel more like a bird and fly more for the fun of it the trike might be a better choice.
+If you want to feel more like a bird, fly low/slow and fly more for the fun of it the trike might be a better choice.

 If you need, I can provide you a flight in a trike and an airplane, one after the other, to help you decide.